Top 10 ESL Activities for Total Beginners

 Odd One Out is a nice warm-up game that even beginners to learning English can play.
 I usually require students to tell me why they chose each answer that they did.
 Even total beginners can do this too, just in a very simple way.

 If you’re looking to teach some English vocabulary to your students, concentration makes an excellent ESL activity for total beginners.
+It’s one of my favourite ESL Memory Games.
 You can set it up so that students have to match pictures with words.
 More advanced level students can match definitions with words.

 #6: Disappearing Text

 Disappearing Text is a nice way to finish up a class with total beginners to learning English-it’s a quick one, only five minutes so makes a great time-filler as well.
+Another way I use disappearing text is at the beginning of class to review something from the previous one.
 The best part about it is that you can use it to review grammar and vocabulary at the same time.

 Rocks-Scissor-Paper is one of my favourite ESL activities for total beginners to review material before a test.
 It’s fun and even the lowest of low level classes can do it!
 Plus, it gets sleepy students up and out of their seats moving around the class.